Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

 Another great coastal town in Texas is Rockport, which is surrounded by barrier islands and the bay.
 Come here if you are looking to avoid the crowds of South Padre Island and looking for a chill vibe.
 The place to be here is Austin Street if you love to shop and dine.
 There are cozy accommodations awaiting your stay at the Lighthouse Inn, and Hoopes House.
 Some of the top things to do here include the Rockport Center for the Arts, the South Austin Street Galleries, and Rockport Beach Park in the middle of town.
 The breezy winds here are perfect for both windsurfing and flying a kite.
-When you work up a hunger, plan to eat at the Latitude 28º02′ Coastal Cuisine & Fine Art, which specializes in oysters, craft cocktails, and sells the artwork displayed on the walls.

 You’ll only need to travel about an hour from Houston to reach Surfside, which is an ideal place for active travelers who love water sports and shell collecting.
 Come here for your adrenaline fix on the water or to try out a new hobby.
 There are lots of vacation rental properties that you can stay at when you visit Surfside.